 Requirements for registration as a patent attorney are more demanding, requiring a relevant science or technology qualification, additional IP knowledge and two years’ experience doing patents work in Australia and/or New Zealand.

 How much does it cost?

-To become a dual registered trade marks and patent attorney, you need to pay the registration fees for both qualifications.
+To become a dual registered attorney, you need to pay the registration fees for both qualifications.

 To maintain a dual registration, you need to pay an annual combined renewal fee of $600 (compared to $400 for a single qualification renewal).